 Pear and blue cheese salad on porcelain plate on rustic wooden table, close-up.
 Pear salad made from green salad leaves, rocket salad, slices of fresh pears, pieces of blue cheese, walnuts and honey

-Pears, walnuts, and blue cheese make a delightful classic fall salad, elevated by this aromatic walnut oil dressing.
-Walnut oil is a healthy, flavorful alternative to olive oil, ideal for salad dressings, pesto, and drizzling over fish or pasta.
-We especially love the organic, cold-pressed walnut oil from Manzanita Manor Organics at the Aptos Farmers Market.
-Best used raw to preserve its delicate flavor, it also makes a delicious dip for artisan style crusty bread.
-Store walnut oil in the refrigerator to prevent spoilage, as it can go bad quickly at room temperature.
+When the days grow shorter and the evenings turn cool, this pear salad with a walnut vinaigrette becomes one of our fall favorites.
+Sweet, juicy pears, crunchy walnuts, and tangy blue cheese come together in a classic combination, elevated by an aromatic walnut oil dressing.
+Walnut oil is a flavorful and heart-healthy alternative to olive oil — wonderful in salad dressings, pestos, or drizzled over fish and pasta.
+We especially recommend the organic, cold-pressed walnut oil from Manzanita Manor Organics at the Aptos Farmers Market.
+Its delicate flavor is best enjoyed raw, whether in vinaigrettes or simply as a dip with crusty artisan bread.
+Be sure to store walnut oil in the refrigerator to keep it fresh, as it can spoil quickly at room temperature.

 INGREDIENTS: